 Guide to Probate costs

-You can find out about our costs by clicking on the links below.
+You can find out about our costs by clicking on the boxes below:

-For a glossary of some of the terms used when discussing the process of administering an estate, click here.
+For a guide to some of the common terms used when discussing the process of administering an estate, please click here.

 We are very happy to discuss your individual situation with you and provide you with an exact price based on your specific circumstances, so please do get in touch with us.